binary-sky/ExtremeLowLight/README.md

 ## Capture Program
-Run on android platform, on some old device it seems that it has compatibility problem.
+Run on android platform, on some old device it seems that it has compatibility problem, please build from source.

-.........program to be uploaded..........
+source: /dataset capture/*
+apk:    /dataset capture/Application/build/outputs/apk/debug/Application-debug.apk

 ## DATASET File Organization